magdalenakusz/piano-practice-pal/README.md

 ## ✨ Features

 - **Daily Scale Selection**: Smart algorithm selects 2 scales per day based on your practice history and confidence levels
-- **Daily Scale Selection**: Smart algorithm selects 2 scales per day based on your practice history and confidence levels
 - **Browse All Scales**: Browse and select any scale from the complete catalog of 95 scales
+- **Musical Staff Notation**: Professional music notation with treble clef and key signatures for all scales (VexFlow)
-- **Audio Playback**: Hear each scale played with realistic piano tones (Web Audio API)
+- **Audio Playback**: Hear each scale played with clean piano tones (Web Audio API)
 - **Spaced Repetition**: Scales you need more work on appear more frequently
 - **Customizable Scale Types**: Choose which scale types to include in your practice (Major, Natural Minor, Harmonic Minor, Melodic Minor)
 - **Direction Toggle**: For melodic minor scales, switch between ascending and descending forms